shahcompbio/lyra/README.md

 # Lyra

-Lyra is a web-based visualization platform, featuring several interactive dashboards of single cell genomics data.
+Lyra is a web-based visualization dashboard for single-cell phylogeny.

-The front-end is written using [React](https://reactjs.org/) and [Redux](https://redux.js.org/), and uses a [GraphQL backend](https://github.com/shahcompbio/lyra-graphql).
+The front-end is written using [React](https://reactjs.org/) and [Redux](https://redux.js.org/), and uses a [GraphQL](https://graphql.org/) and [ElasticSearch](https://www.elastic.co/) backend.

+## Documentation

+All documentation for Lyra can be found on [https://shahcompbio-lyra.netlify.com](https://shahcompbio-lyra.netlify.com).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+You can also read it [here](https://shahcompbio-lyra.netlify.com/docs/getting-started).

 ### Prerequisites